 Determining Dashboard Goals and Displaying Appropriate Data

-Successful dashboard designs begin with a well-defined set of goals focusing on the problem to solve and the key learning to take away from the data set.
-Setting up these goals comes from a clear understanding of what tasks the user needs to perform.
+When designing dashboards, successful dashboard designers start with a well-defined set of goals focusing on the problem to solve and the key, actionable insights people need to take away from the data.

 Good design goals promote efficient and precise execution.
 Employing the S.M.A.R.T framework for goal setting puts the focus on specific, measurable, actionable, realistic, and time-based objectives.

 A few key questions to ask when determining dashboard design goals:

 - How many steps do users need to take to achieve a specific goal?